Addressing health inequalities: the role of speech and language therapy

 - Those who lack the skills, do not have connectivity or devices, lack confidence or motivation to or find accessing digital platforms challenging may also be at risk of health inequalities (NHS digital, 2022).

 What leads to health inequalities?

 As outlined in the previous sections, the associated variables, causes and pathways to health inequalities are varied and complex.
-Members are encouraged to use the references and resources list to explore these further.
+Members are encouraged to use the references and resources hub to explore these further.